pgRouting/pgrouting/doc/tsp/pgr_TSP.rst

     - When ``start_vid = 0 OR end_vid = 0``

-      - The solutions generated is garanteed to be *twice as long as the optimal tour in the worst case*
+      - The solutions generated is guaranteed to be *twice as long as the optimal tour in the worst case*

     - When ``start_vid != 0 AND end_vid != 0 AND start_vid != end_vid``

-      - It is **not garanteed** that the solution will be, in the worse case, twice as long as the optimal tour, due to the fact that `end_vid` is forced to be in a fixed position.
+      - It is **not guaranteed** that the solution will be, in the worse case, twice as long as the optimal tour, due to the fact that `end_vid` is forced to be in a fixed position.

   - With ``directed => true``

-    - It is **not garanteed** that the solution will be, in the worse case, twice as long as the optimal tour
+    - It is **not guaranteed** that the solution will be, in the worse case, twice as long as the optimal tour
     - Will generate a graph that: